Derry city walls

 Derry's walls, also known as the Walls of Derry, were originally built by the Irish Society between 1613 and 1619, under the supervision of the London builder and architect Peter Benson.
 They were built with the intention of protecting the Scottish and English planters that had moved to Ulster as part of the Plantation of Ulster that had been established by James I. It was a direct consequence of the previous settlement being destroyed by Irish chieftain Cahir O'Doherty during O'Doherty's rebellion.
 As a result of the building of the city's defences by the Irish Society, which was a consortium of livery companies based out of the City of London, the city was officially renamed Londonderry in the 1613 royal charter.
 This is what has subsequently led to the naming dispute for the city and county of Derry/Londonderry.

-The walls are at the centre of the historic city of Derry and within them are a number of Derry's most important landmarks including the Apprentice Boy's Hall and St. Columb's Cathedral (the first ever purpose-built Protestant Cathedral).
+The walls are at the centre of the historic city of Derry and within them are a number of Derry's most important landmarks including the Apprentice Boys' Hall and St. Columb's Cathedral (the first ever purpose-built Protestant cathedral).